Don't Be Scared: Legacy

 In March 2019, No-Comply Skateshop released a limited edition series of Vans shoes featuring Johnston's artwork, including that of "Don't Be Scared".

 David Peisner, writing for The New York Times, included the song "The Story of An Artist" in his "12 essential Daniel Johnston tracks" article.
 Similarly, Willoughby Thom for The Observer had "The Sun Shines Down on Me" in their top five.
 For The Miscellany News's retrospective on Johnston, Abby Tarwater described this album (as well as Songs of Pain) as 'strikingly lo-fi and achingly honest, balancing sunny, childlike pop songs with unfiltered musings on love and longing so agonizing that they're often uncomfortable to listen to'.
 In 2021, the American mystery-comedy television show Only Murders in the Building included the album's title track in its first episode.
+In May 2022, Vans produced a second shoe design featuring the album's artwork in a collage with his other tapes.
+In May 2023, an exhibit of Johnston's work hosted in Houston's Redbud Gallery was named after the album.

 Track listing

 All tracks written and produced by Daniel Johnston.